abyssDS/sfmlWiki/Faq.md

 ### <a name="sprite_white"/>My sprite isn't displayed but a white square!

 This is due to a premature destruction of the sf::Image.
 Indeed a sf::Sprite only points to an external sf::Image.
 You have to keep the sf::Image “alive” as long as the sprite uses it.
+It can also be that you never gave Sprite an Image, hence used Sprite.SetImage().

 When your image is moved from one memory place to another you have to update your sprite ( via SetImage function ) .